SpeakInCode/laravel-uikit/README.md

 - `/resources`

-  - `/js/app.js` removed Bootstrap, imported UIkit & UIkit icons.
+  - `/js/app.js` imported UIkit & UIkit icons.

   - `/scss`
-    - prepped with a `/components` directory.
-    - `/global` contains a ready to go `_nav.scss`, `_footer.scss` & `_site.scss`
+    - `/global` contains a ready to go `_nav.scss` & `_footer.scss`
     - `/uikit/_globals.scss` for overriding UIkit global variables.
-    - `/uikit/_variables.scss` prepped with all component variables AND hook mixins!!!
-Well organized and even wrapped with code folding elements for IntelliJ editors like PHPstorm, (You can easily find/replace these tags to work for your editor if need be).
+    - `/uikit/_components.scss` prepped with all component variables AND hook mixins!!!
+Well organized and even wrapped with code folding elements for VS Code & IntelliJ editors.
     - `app.scss` one import file to rule them all.

   - `/views`
-    - prepped with a `/components` directory.
     - `/global` contains a simple `nav.blade` & `footer.blade`
     - `/layouts` has a boilerplate `app.blade` layout wrapping all views.
     - `welcome.blade` as the current home view to match Laravel's default route.